Unidentified case searchRun advanced search

-The Child Exploitation and Online Protection (CEOP) Centre is the lead organisation for missing children in the UK and specifically works to eradicate the sexual exploitation of children.
-CEOP is responsible for the Child Rescue Alert system and works with a number or partner agencies to safeguard children.
+The Child Exploitation and Online Protection (CEOP) teams, within the vulnerabilities command of the National Crime Agency, work to eradicate the sexual exploitation of children.
+CEOP provides useful advice and resources for anyone concerned about online sexual abuse, working with a number or partner agencies to safeguard children.

 The Missing Kids website is dedicated to finding Britain's missing children.
 Appeal posters can be downloaded from the website, which is linked to the Global Missing Children's Network.

 Missing People is an independent charity providing a lifeline when someone disappears.
 It provides support for those left behind, as well as those who have gone missing but wish to seek help with getting in touch with family or are in need of advice.

 The ChildLine service is provided by the NSPCC.
 Children and young people can contact them for advice on anything that is worrying them.
 ChildLine regularly provides advice and help for children who are experiencing abuse, family problems or who are thinking of running away.